 You can’t prevent hair from getting sweaty, but certainly getting it off your neck where you’ll be sweaty is key to keeping it some dryer.
 Also hats are going to trap heat and result in more head sweat.

-4. Another Use for Coconut Oil
+4. Coconut Oil for Workout Hair

 With curly hair I can use some after a shower to define my curls, other times I layer it on prior to a run as a deep treatment mask, which I think wash out afterwards.